 The Pre-Raphaelite Brotherhood was formed in September 1848 in the London studio of John Everett Millais (1829–96).
-Although they had no clear manifesto, the members were all devoted to ‘truth to nature’ which, for the five or so years of the Brotherhood’s existence, required a meticulously detailed style of painting applied to elevated subject matter.
-Millais was the most precocious of the artist members, and his technique the most virtuoso.
+Although they had no clear manifesto, the members were all devoted to ‘truth to nature’ which, for the five or so years of the Brotherhood’s existence, required a meticulously detailed style of painting.
+Millais was the most advanced of the artist members, and his technique the most distinguised.

 It was John Ruskin’s father who commissioned Millais’s celebrated portrait of his son.
 It was begun while the author and sitter were in holiday in the summer of 1853 at Brig o’Turk, in the Trossachs near Stirling.
 The portrait was begun in July, with Ruskin’s old Oxford friend, Sir Henry Acland, holding the canvas.
 This was not the first time that Millais had painted outdoors, but it was an experience fraught with difficulties – it rained frequently and the party were plagued by midges.
 Millais worked very slowly, but most of the background was completed by the end of October.
 The figure of Ruskin was painted from life in Millais’s studio in London in the following year, and Millais returned to Brig o’Turk in June 1854 for about ten days to complete the landscape.